Detection dog: United States

+The 1983 Supreme Court decision United States v.
+Place ruled that it did not violate a person's Fourth Amendment rights to have a dog sniff a person's luggage or property in a public place without a search warrant or probable cause.
+This was extended to include routine traffic stops in Illinois v.
+Caballes (2005), provided it does not unreasonably prolong the duration of the stop.
+In his dissent, Justice David Souter observed:

+The infallible dog, however, is a creature of legal fiction.
+Although the Supreme Court of Illinois did not get into the sniffing averages of drug dogs, their supposed infallibility is belied by judicial opinions describing well-trained animals sniffing and alerting with less than perfect accuracy, whether owing to errors by their handlers, the limitations of the dogs themselves, or even the pervasive contamination of currency by cocaine.

 In 2011, civil rights activists claimed that detection dogs responses are influenced by the biases and behaviors of their handlers, which can hinder accuracy.
 Another factor that affects accuracy is residual odors.
 Residual odors can linger even after illegal materials have been removed from a particular area, and can lead to false alarms.
 Additionally, very few states have mandatory training, testing, or certification standards for detection dogs.
 This leaves people to question whether they are truly equipped to carry out searches.

+The question of the reliability of drug detection dogs was examined in 2013 in the Supreme Court case Florida v.
+Harris, which held that courts can presume the accuracy of an alert from a dog that has certification or undergone continuing training.
+Several amicus briefs argued that drug dogs show poor accuracy in the field, with up to 80% of alerts being false positives.
+Also in 2013, the Supreme Court ruled in Florida v.
+Jardines that having a drug dog sniff the front porch of a private home is considered to be a search within the meaning of the Fourth Amendment, requiring both probable cause and a search warrant.

+False alerts by dogs have led to wrongful convictions.

 Sniffer dogs can be trained to detect crop pests and diseases.
 A study by the US Department of Agriculture found that sniffer dogs identified trees infected with citrus greening disease with 99% accuracy; they could detect infection as early as two weeks after onset.